louwersj/OPC_API_LIB/README.md

 [REST API for Oracle Compute Cloud Service](https://docs.oracle.com/cloud/latest/stcomputecs/STCSA/toc.htm)

 ## Disclaimer
 This is an open source project which is community driven and is not a part of the official Oracle software stack.
 The full GNU GPL license as outlined in this github project is applicable.
-Do review the license documentation before using the software.
+Do review the license documentation before using the software which is located at [this location](LICENSE)